 CLAIM THREE

 The alteration of relationships and the increase of parasocial relationships offers a different perspective on social media.
 Ormerod introduces a point of how social media has modified our relationships by stating, "Our phones and social apps haven’t just changed how we make relationships, they’ve also changed what we believe relationships to be."
 (Ormerod, 2019) Ormerod is getting to the point of how people use social media to find likeminded people for friendships and partnerships.
 This quick and easiness of connecting with people reduces the possibility of having a personal relationship with them.
-Parasocial relationships come about.
+Parasocial relationships inevitably come about.
 In the article, “Parasocial relationships, social media, & wellbeing”, the authors exclaim that “[Parasocial relationships] develop in part through observing media figures and imagining interactions with them.”
 (Hoffner, Bond, 2022) As more and more people connect, parasocial relationships tend to be created due to the sheer number of people that attempt to connect with one another.
 The popularity of a group or individual increases to a level that effectively removes the ability for each interaction to be replied to.
 At first glance, this could be seen as negative.
 However, Hoffner and Bond report that “social media platforms provide opportunities for people to develop and sustain psychological connections with a wide range of people with whom they do not have (fully) reciprocal relationships.”
 (Hoffner, Bond, 2022)

 They go further into examples such as how “[Parasocial relationships] with media figures who share a marginalized identity can facilitate development of identity, self-esteem, and well-being.”
-(Hoffner, Bond, 2022) It is clear that social media’s breeding of parasocial relationships has created benefits for certain groups of people.
+(Hoffner, Bond, 2022) It is clear that social media’s breeding of parasocial relationships has created benefits for certain groups of people, but the overall negative impact social media has on relationships largely outweighs this focused positive.

 CONCLUSION